somhi/jtframe/doc/debug.md

 ## Frequency counter

 Sometimes it is useful to measure an internal frequency.
 The module [jtframe_freqinfo](../hdl/clocking/jtframe_freqinfo.v) provides this information.
 It needs to know the clock frequency in kHz and it provides the measured frequency in kHz too.

+## Using Signal Tap

+Compile the core normally using `jtcore` one time.
+You don't need to wait until the compilation is done.
+This will create the Quartus project files.
+After that, you can load the project in Quartus and re-compile with Signal Tap enabled.